dvdsk/Book-safe/README.md

 ## Temporarily lock files and folders on your reMarkable
 I often "forget" the time when reading a great book.
 In the past there was nothing that could be done about that.
 In the time of e-readers however, we can. _Book safe_ hides the content of one or more folders from the reMarkable UI within a given time period, and adds a pdf that lists what has been blocked.
-While folders are blocked, the cloud sync is disabled by default, to prevent deleting and re-uploading of files.
+While folders are blocked, the cloud sync is disabled by default.
+This prevents the sync from treating hidden files as deleted, and from re-uploading them when they re-appear.

 #### Be sure to have a backup of all your documents before you try this!
-Even if my code contains zero bugs (we wish) in the future, reMarkable might decide to _"clean up"_ files moved by this application.
+Even if this code contains zero bugs (we wish) in the future, reMarkable might decide to _"clean up"_ files moved by this application.
 That would delete any locked files. __Note that the _reMarkable cloud_ is not a backup!__ The _reMarkable cloud_ simply mirrors what is on the device, if it loses your files and it syncs, they will be gone from the cloud too.

 #### Usage
 On the reMarkable, run the book-safe binary with one of the following subcommands: